Bandai Super Vision 8000

 The Bandai Super Vision 8000, also known as the TV Jack 8000, is a home video game console released by Bandai in 1979 belonging to the second generation.
 The console can be directly connected to a TV.

 This console was the last of the Bandai TV Jack console series but was completely different from the other consoles of the series.
 The Super Vision 8000 had a central CPU.
-The other consoles belonged to the first generation: they didn't feature a microprocessor, and were based on custom codeless state machine computers consisting of discrete logic circuits comprising each element of the game itself (Pong-style console).
+The other consoles belonged to the first generation: they did not feature a microprocessor, and were based on custom codeless state machine computers consisting of discrete logic circuits comprising each element of the game itself (Pong-style console).